mreraser/GA-project3/README.md

 A simple artificial intelligence to teach Google Chrome's offline dinosaur to jump cactus, using Neural Networks and a simple Genetic Algorithm.

-**Watch** this video to see it in action, and learn how it works: [Artificial Intelligence with Google's Dinosaur](https://youtu.be/P7XHzqZjXQs)

 ## Installation

 1. Install `Node.js` on your computer.